Alzheimer’s Affecting Seniors

 Paying for an Alzheimer’s Care Assisted Living

-If you are caregiving for a loved one living with Alzeimer's disease or other memory impairment and your loved one is physically capable of transferring, then a secured memory care community may be appropriate.
+If you are caring for a loved one living with Alzheimer’s disease or other memory impairment there are a number of care solutions.
+One option is relocation to a secured Alzheimer’s Care Community.
+If your loved one is physically capable of transferring, then a secured memory care community may be appropriate.
 Purchasing a long term care insurance policy may cover part of the monthly cost of room and board with care however for the most part, health insurance does NOT cover assisted living and required payment is done privately through personal funds.

 Secured memory care communities allow trained health care professionals to care for someone living with Alzheimer’s disease or other memory impairment to live in a safe environment.
 Most memory care communities offer cognitive programs and activities designed to stimulate the mind and body.
 When considering a secure memory care community, be sure to ask for weekly activities that are designed to encourage daily activities.

-What to Expect from a Memory Care Community
+What to Expect from a Alzheimer’s Care Community

 A secure memory care assisted living community should not feel or look like an institiution.
 Most are designed using proven techniques such as memory boxes, specialized lighting and hand rails to create a calm living environment.